Written by Kristian Olsen, Product Manager | 16 July 2021

 Artificial intelligence and machine learning are making waves in the maritime industry, enabling shipping companies to predict and react to emerging cyber threats quicker and more effectively than ever before.
 What are the possibilities and challenges?

-Over the past decade, ships have gone from being vessels filled with analog equipment and machinery to highly automated floating computers, increasingly dependent on software-based control systems.
+Over the past decade, ships have gone from being vessels filled with analogue equipment and machinery to highly automated floating computers, increasingly dependent on software-based control systems.

 However, in a shipping industry facing the stark new reality of complex and multifaceted cyber threats, ship connectivity also brings vulnerabilities.

 From 2017 to 2020, cyberattacks on the maritime industry’s operational technology (OT) systems increased by a whopping 900%.
 Needless to say, such a massive volume of attacks on increasingly complex and interconnected systems makes it impossible for humans to connect the dots on their own.

 Even advanced cybersecurity systems need to work extra hard to detect and block the tsunamis of malware and similar unwanted traffic that modern, IoT-connected ships are up against today.

 Fortunately, machine learning is levelling the cybercrime playing field.